AdityaSeth777/PCC-CS391/5 - B Tree - Traversals/Readme.md

+Question -> Create binary search tree and implement Preorder, Inorder and Postorder traversal non-recursively in C

 This code implements a binary search tree data structure in C, which allows the user to insert nodes into the tree and traverse it using different non-recursive methods: preorder, inorder, and postorder.

 The program first defines the structure of the binary search tree node using the "struct Node" data type.
 Each node contains an integer data value, a pointer to the left child node, and a pointer to the right child node.